Historical/temporal necessities/possibilities, and a logical theory of them in branching time: A logical theory of historical/temporal necessities/possi-bilities in branching time

-Models for $\Phi_\SWONBT$ are based on the so-called \emph{serial discrete rooted trees}.
-Intuitively, models indicate how the world could evolve in time flow.
+Models are based on the so-called \emph{serial discrete rooted trees}.
+Intuitively, models indicate how the world can evolve over time.
 There is a starting point but no ending point.
-The past is determined but the future is open.
+The past is determined, but the future is open.

-What follow are some notions related to models which will be used later.
-An infinite sequence $x_0, x_1, \dots$ of states is called a \emph{timeline} if $x_0 = r$ and $x_0 < x_1 < \dots$.
-We use $\TL{\MM}$ to indicate the set of all timelines of $\MM$.
-For any timeline $\pi$ and natural number $i$, we use $\pi[i]$ to indicate the $i+1$-th element of $\pi$.
-We call the set of natural numbers the \emph{clock}.